-Complete Your Education Requirements for Teaching in Montana
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Montana

-In order to become a licensed teacher in Montana, you should at least hold a Bachelor's Degree and complete an accredited professional educator preparation program in an area approved for endorsement in Montana.
+In order to become a licensed teacher in Montana, you will need to hold a bachelor's in education at minimum and complete an accredited professional educator preparation program in an area approved for endorsement in Montana.

 Complete a Teacher Preparation Program

 As mentioned above, to become a licensed teacher in Montana, you will need to complete an accredited professional educator preparation program.